Check For Clogged Gas Lines

 Little critters can cause big problems when they make a home in the gas tube on your hot water heater or other gas appliance.

 If the gas line is restricted by a spider web or nest, gas can't make its way to the burner, and you may find yourself without hot water.
-Cleaning the gas tube may be an option, but depending on the severity of the clog, replacing the tube might be your best bet.
+Cleaning the gas tube to clear the clogged gas line may be an option, but depending on the severity of the clog, replacing the tube might be your best bet.

-How to check for a clogged gas tube
+How to check for a clogged gas line

 Check your appliances to see if gas is running to the rest of the home.
 For example, try turning on the burner on your gas stove.